tchvu3/capacitor-voice-recorder/README.md

 * In case of success the promise will resolve with {"value": true}
 * (in this example "true" will be printed out)
 * in case of an error the promise will reject with one of the following messages:
-* "MISSING_PERMISSION", "CANNOT_RECORD_ON_THIS_PHONE" or "FAILED_TO_RECORD"
+* "MISSING_PERMISSION", "ALREADY_RECORDING", "CANNOT_RECORD_ON_THIS_PHONE" or "FAILED_TO_RECORD"
 */
 VoiceRecorder.startRecording()
 .then(result => console.log(result.value))
 .catch(error => console.log(error))

 /**
-* In case of success the promise will resolve with {"data": base64FileString}, the file will be in 3gp format.
+* In case of success the promise will resolve with {"data": base64FileString},
+* the file will be in 3gp format for android and m4a for ios.
 * in case of an error the promise will reject with one of the following messages:
 * "RECORDING_HAS_NOT_STARTED" or "FAILED_TO_FETCH_RECORDING"
 */